mg4gh/MGMapViewer/docs/Features/FurtherFeatures/Remaining/remaining.md

 <img src="./ro2.png" width="400" />&nbsp;

 In the result the MarkerTrack with its two points is better visible.
 The distance is again shown in the status line.
-Now the icon in this filed indicates the measurement between two pints.
+Please notice that the icon in this field indicates the measurement between two pints.

 <img src="./remain6.png" width="400" />&nbsp;